chinyipp/Assignment-1/README.md

-# st2195_assignment_1
+# st2195_assignment
+st21095_assignment_1_2023_W14A

-This is a assignment created for my programming class, done by chinyip
+This is an assignment created for my programming class, done by Chinyip